The Internet Is Still Obsessed With Rishi Sunak’s Height

 But in the boys' club that is Westminster, it’s perhaps no shock that Rishi felt the need to hide his true height.
 A few extra inches were reportedly used by Boris Johnson to intimidate his onetime right-hand rival — an unnamed senior MP allegedly told The Daily Mail that Boris appointed Simon Clarke (6ft 5in) to the Treasury specifically to irk Sunak because of their height discrepancy.

 And really, it's just not on.
-As more short man jokes roll in now that Rishi is officially in power, it’s worth remembering that attacking someone for their height is the playbook of bullies.
+More short man jokes than ever rolled in when Rishi gained power and it’s worth remembering that attacking someone for their height is the playbook of bullies.
 ‘I’m big, you’re small—and there’s nothing you can do about it,’ the odious Harry Wormwood tells Matilda in the eponymous Roald Dahl classic.

 There are many things to criticise Rishi for.
-Only 23 per cent of his cabinet is female and one of these women is Suella Braverman.
-He has not been elected by the public, or even the Conservative Party membership (‘The only time he ran in a competitive election he got trounced by the former Prime Minister, who herself got beaten by a lettuce,’ Keir Starmer said at Prime Minister's Questions).
+Only 23 per cent of his cabinet is female and one of these women was Suella Braverman.
+He wasn't elected by the public, or even the Conservative Party membership (‘The only time he ran in a competitive election he got trounced by the former Prime Minister, who herself got beaten by a lettuce,’ Keir Starmer said at Prime Minister's Questions).
 To add to that, he’s sitting on a fortune bigger than that of the Royal Family while the country he leads is in a cost-of-living crisis.
+AND he called an election in the middle of summer.

 With all that to contend with, let’s not stoop to the Twitter trolls level — there are bigger issues at stake.